carallon/io-module-developer-guide/source/api/alarm.rst

 Alarm.single_shot
 =================

+True by default.
 This property determines whether the alarm is single-shot.
 A single-shot alarm will call its ``alarm_handler`` only once; repeating alarms call their ``alarm_handler`` every time their event occurs.

 Methods
 *******